lcottone-oss/GrizzHacks8/RUN_INSTRUCTIONS.md

 ## Switching LLM Providers

 The chat backend supports OpenAI, Google Gemini, and Anthropic Claude.
-To switch providers, open the relevant file in `ai-chatbot/` and comment in the line for the provider you want, commenting out the others.
+To switch providers, open `MainPage.py` and go to lines 42–44 — comment in the line for the provider you want and comment out the others.
 It is a one-line change.

 Make sure the corresponding API key is present in your `.env` file.